Model Tales Soares Dies After Catwalk Collapse In Brazil

 He was working the runway for the brand Ocksa as part of a Sao Paulo Fashion Week show.
 The tan, platinum-haired stunner was wearing an oversized light blue button-down shirt, loose yellow-green shorts, and sandals featuring long, teal straps that were hanging off of the shoes.

-BBC News reported that Soares strutted down the catwalk to its end, turned around to walk back to the top, and then, all of the sudden, staggered and fell down onto the floor.
+BBC News reported that Soares strutted down the catwalk to its end, turned around to walk back to the top, and then, all of a sudden, staggered and fell down onto the floor.

 According to the New York Post, many witnesses thought that the handsome Brazilian model simply tripped over the sandal’s straps.
 Other members of the audience believed that the collapse was a staged act that was part of the fashion show.